NVIDIA/spark-rapids/docs/get-started/getting-started.md

   - `sudo apt-get update`
   - `sudo apt-get -y install cuda`

-Below are sections on installing Spark and the RAPIDS Accelerator on a single node, you may want to read the deployment method sections before doing any installations.
+Below are sections on installing Spark and the RAPIDS Accelerator on a single node.
+You may want to read the deployment method sections before doing any installations.

 ## Install Spark